Harry Poole

-Henry Poole (born 31 January 1935) is an English former football player, noted for his swerving free kicks.
-Primarily a half back, he has the second highest number of appearances for Port Vale.
-He made 499 league and cup appearances for the club in a fifteen-year association from 1953 to 1968.
-Whilst at the club the "Valiants" won the Fourth Division title in 1958–59.
+Henry Poole (31 January 1935 – 25 September 2023) was an English professional footballer noted for his swerving free kicks.
+Primarily a half back, he had the third highest number of appearances for Port Vale.
+He made 499 league and cup appearances for the club in a 15-year association from 1953 to 1968.
+Whilst Poole was at the club, the "Valiants" won the Fourth Division title in 1958–59.

 Career

-Born in Stoke-on-Trent, Poole attended Carmountside Secondary Modern, alongside Terry Miles.
-Poole was slightly older, though the two would be teammates from their early teens, right into their 30s.
+Born in Stoke-on-Trent, Poole attended Carmountside Secondary Modern alongside Terry Miles.
+Poole was slightly older, though the two would be teammates from their early teens into their 30s.
 After spending his youth with various clubs, Poole signed for Port Vale as an amateur in February 1953.
 He also appeared for Oxford City whilst on national service.

-He signed professional forms with the Vale in April 1956, making his debut in a Second Division win against Middlesbrough on 28 April 1956.
-By 1956–57 he was a first team regular, playing 32 games, scoring his first goal for the club at Huddersfield Town on 17 November.
-However the club started poorly and were relegated under Freddie Steele, though Poole was described as 'one of the few rays of sunlight in an otherwise gloomy beginning'.
-He played 44 games in 1957–58, as the club finished fifteenth in the Third Division South, and so were invited to form the Fourth Division.
+Poole signed professional forms with the Vale in April 1956, making his debut in a Second Division win against Middlesbrough on 28 April 1956.
+By 1956–57 he was a first-team regular, playing 32 games, scoring his first goal for the club at Huddersfield Town on 17 November.
+However, the club started poorly and were relegated under Freddie Steele, though Poole was described as 'one of the few rays of sunlight in an otherwise gloomy beginning'.
+He played 44 games in 1957–58, as the club finished 15th in the Third Division South, and so were invited to form the Fourth Division.

 Under the stewardship of Norman Low, the "Valiants" won the Fourth Division in 1958–59, and Poole added 'flexibility and fluidity' in his 36 appearances.
-He also bagged 16 of Vale's record 110 goals in the league.
+He also scored 16 of Vale's record 110 goals in the league.
 He posted 52 appearances in 1959–60, as Vale settled in well in the Third Division.
 The performances he gave in his 54 games of the 1960–61 season led The Sentinels Jon Abberley to describe Poole as 'one of the best wing-halves ever produced in the Potteries'.
-He remained a key fixture throughout 1961–62, posting 45 appearances.
-He played another 47 games in 1962–63, retaining his first team place under returning manager Freddie Steele.
+He remained a key fixture throughout 1961–62, posting 45 appearances, and scored in a 3–1 win over Sunderland in an FA Cup fourth round replay.
+He played another 47 games in 1962–63, retaining his first-team place under returning manager Freddie Steele.

-He was limited to 29 games in 1963–64, but returned to usual service with a 39-game season in 1964–65, as the club were relegated into the Fourth Division.
+Poole was limited to 29 games in 1963–64, but returned to usual service with a 39-game season in 1964–65, as the club were relegated to the Fourth Division.
 He was a vital player for new manager Jackie Mudie in 1965–66, playing a total of 51 games.
 He then posted 34 appearances in 1966–67, before playing 35 games for Stanley Matthews in 1967–68.
-He was given a testimonial, shared with Terry Miles, in August 1967.
+He was given a testimonial match, shared with Terry Miles, in August 1967.
 At the end of the campaign both he and Miles were given free transfers to local non-League club Sandbach Ramblers, before Poole retired the following year.
-In all he made 499 professional appearances for Port Vale (behind only Phil Sproson and Roy Sproson in terms of most appearances for the club), scoring 79 goals.
+In all, he made 499 professional appearances for Port Vale (behind only Phil Sproson and Roy Sproson in terms of most appearances for the club), scoring 79 goals.